5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/Changing_Hibernation_Modes/README.md

 sudo chflags uchg /var/vm/sleepimage
 ```

-This will delete the sleepimage, create a new, write-protected one.
+This will delete the sleepimage and create a new, write-protected one.

-### hibernatemode 3: Suspend to disk and RAM
+#### hibernatemode 3: Suspend to disk and RAM
 Default on portables.
 Hibernation mode 3 will transition from `S3` to `S4` depending on the timeout and battery thresholds set in `pmset` (mor on this laster).
 The system will store a copy of memory to persistent storage (the disk), and will power memory during sleep.
 The system will wake from memory, unless a power loss forces it to restore from hibernate image.

 Benefit of this mode is that is does quicken the wakeup time when the device is being used quickly while still providing the benefits of hibernation when the device is not in use overnight.